rettopnivek/rettopnivek.github.io/pages/Rcpp_console_print.md

 ---
 layout: page
-title: Printing to the console in Rcpp
 ---

+## Printing to the console in Rcpp

 Here's a simple example of how to print to the console window with a simple Rcpp function.
 This also provides an example of the versatile 'cppFunction'.
 ```r
 library(Rcpp)
 cppFunction('